boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 ## <a name="prod-env"></a>Production time

-Now we can assume, that few sprints of development are gone and you have you dreamt *MVP ready to production*, but only development environment is working now - it's heavy, not optimized and with a lot of additional logs.
+Now we can assume, that few sprints of development are gone and you have your dream *MVP ready to production*, but only development environment is working now - it's heavy, not optimized and with a lot of additional logs.
 Let's change it!

 ### <a name="configure-it"></a>Configure it